 GETTING HELP FOR THE CHILD AND FAMILY

-The child may need medical treatment and counseling.
+The child may need treatment and counseling.
 Abused children can be seriously hurt.
 Children may also have emotional problems.

 Counseling and support groups are available for children and for abusive parents who want to get help.

 There are state and other government departments or agencies that are responsible for the protection of children younger than age 18.
 Child protection agencies usually decide whether the child should go into foster care or can return home.
 Child protection agencies generally make every effort to reunite families when possible.
 The system varies from state to state, but usually involves a family court or a court that handles child abuse cases.

 Battered child syndrome; Physical abuse - children